-ownCloud server-side encryption encrypts files stored on the ownCloud server, and files on remote storage that is connected to your ownCloud server.
-Encryption and decryption are performed on the ownCloud server.
-All files sent to remote storage will be encrypted by the ownCloud server, and upon retrieval, decrypted before serving them to you and anyone you have shared them with.
+Encryption and decryption are performed on the ownCloud server. ownCloud server-side encryption encrypts files stored on the ownCloud server and files on remote storage that are connected to your ownCloud server.
+All files stored on remote storages will be decrypted upon retrieval, before serving them to you and anyone you have shared them with.